 Goal 4.
-Developing and implementing sustainable primary food production.
+Developing and implementing sustainable primary food production

 Within the next few decades, food production in Europe will experience climate change, changing international trade relations and regulations, large-scale shifts in global food production and demand, and stronger demands from society to reduce the environmental impact of food production.
 Primary food production must adapt to these changes to be sustainable.
 However, the study and preservation of local plant and animal biodiversity is a fundamental aspect for the development of sustainable production systems.
-While additional research needs to expand further knowledge on the interactions of biological cycles to enhance traditional food production, radically different primary food production systems may provide additional sources of food to traditional food production.
+While additional research needs to expand further knowledge on the interactions of biological cycles to enhance traditional food production, radically different primary food production.

 Biotechnology may be used to produce desired crop biomass in a targeted way, and to provide plants with better sensory, nutritional and production properties.
-Further fine-tuning of production systems through precision farming and other high-tech solutions could increase the efficiency of primary food production.
+Further fine-tuning of production systems through precision farming and other hightech solutions could increase the efficiency of primary food production.
 Alternative systems for animal husbandry should be evaluated, including the dimension of animal welfare.